How to Use This Manual

 Assessing Impacts to Underserved Populations

 Once UPs have been identified within the proposed project or study area, ODOT must make a determination regarding if those populations will be impacted by the proposed undertaking and, if so, how they will be impacted.
-Adverse impacts to UPs should be avoided, if at all possible.
+Adverse impacts to UPs should be avoided, if possible.
 If it is not possible to avoid impacting these populations, every effort should be made to minimize and/or mitigate the impacts.

 The questions provided in the Underserved Populations Tab of EnviroNet are meant to aid in the assessment of whether the proposed project will have a disproportionately high and adverse effect on an EJ population, a disparate impact to a Title VI population, or an impact to any of the other UPs discussed in this guidance.